KiandaBPM/docs/content/docs/troubleshooting/custom-widget-debugging.md

    1. **Console.error()** - this method similar to console.log() outputs an error message to the developer console with a red warning symbol.
    2. **Try - catch statements** - you can wrap your code in a try - catch block so that expected errors are handled appropriately.
 This is a preventative measure for certain scenarios such as a user entering invalid data.
    3. Other developer tools like:
       * **Network** tab to monitor and analyse network activity between the client and server - useful for investigating bottlenecks and throttling such as uploading large files.
+Throttling is described as intentionally slowing down your network speed to imitate scenarios where a poor network connection might occur.
       * **Elements** tab allows you to inspect the nested HTML structure of your page and visualise any applied CSS styles, as well as allowing manipulation via the box model visualiser.
       * **Performance** tab showcases JavaScript execution, memory usage and more.
 It differs from the network tab in that it analyses overall performance as opposed to specific requests.